Pyrrhus and Demetrius: Performance history

 The opera opened at the Queen's Theatre on December 14, 1708, with the castrato Nicolò Grimaldi (Nicolini) starring as Pyrrhus, who had sung in the original 1694 production in Naples; another castrato Valentino Urbani, (Valentini) in the role of Demetrius, Littleton Ramondon (Cleartes), Purbeck Turner (Arbantes), Margherita de L'Epine (Marius), Cook (Brennus), Catherine Tofts (Climene), Joanna Maria Lindelheim (Deidamia).
 The two castrati sang in Italian, the other singers in English.
 The sets for the first production were created by Marco Ricci and Giovanni Antonio Pellegrini.

 The opera had a significant impact on the business of running an opera house in England.
 Nicolini brought with him a detailed account of the economics of Venetian opera houses, and the management of the Queen's Theatre adapted its business model accordingly.
 In accordance with Nicolini's advice a subscription of 1000 guineas was raised from Queen Anne and both subscriptions and ticket prices were increased.

 Critical reception

-Richard Steele described the opera as 'a noble entertainment,' and praised Nicolini who, 'by the grace and propriety of his action and gesture, does honour to an human figure.'
+Richard Steele described the opera as 'a noble entertainment,' and praised Nicolini who, 'by the grace and propriety of his action and gesture, does honour to a human figure.'
 The author of A Critical Discourse stated that the opera was considered to be the best Scarlatti ever wrote, having achieved universal applause wherever it was performed.
 He also praised the judicious composition and addition of new material in the Lindon adaptation, which he contrasted with the incoherent efforts of earlier ventures such as Arsinoe, Queen of Cyprus.